ycpei/ypei.me/posts/2018-12-02-lime-shapley.md

 $$v(S) = \mathbb E_{z \sim \mu} (f(z) | z_S = x_S). \qquad (7)$$

 So it is a conditional expectation where $z_i$ is clamped for $i \in S$.
+In fact, the definition of feature contributions in this form predates Lundberg-Lee 2017.
+For example, it can be found in Strumbelj-Kononenko 2014.

 One simplification is to assume the $n$ features are independent, thus
 $\mu = \mu_1 \times \mu_2 \times ... \times \mu_n$.
 In this case, (7)